zak-blake/dealfinder/README.md

 # README

+## small changes
+- dont show events that have passed today
+- highlight events that are today on the owner show page
+- filter out tilde from data or use a new divider
+- event index dropdown on today button

 ## To Do

 - allow upload of pictures for events and users (many for each so may need a new model)
-- dont show events that have passed today
-- filter out tilde from data
-- highlight events that are today on the owner show page
 - add rspec testing
 - add list of owners to the left of the main container

 ## Integration
 - facebook
 - yelp
 - google maps